Accelerating solutions to the diffusion equation: One--dimensional diffusion

+where $f$ and $\zeta$ are functions to be determined, $\beta$ is a constant and $k$ is an arbitrary constant with units of inverse length.
+A simple solution can be found by assuming that $\zeta(t,x)=\alpha\, t\, x+\mu(t)$, in terms of a constant $\alpha$ and a function $\mu$ that depends on time only.
+Using this ansatz in Eq.~\eqref{dif}, we find that function $f$ is an Airy function, $\beta=D^2 k^3$, $\alpha=D k^3$, and $\mu(t)=2 D^3 k^6 t^3/3$.
+In this form, the ansatz \eqref{seolprelimial} acquires the form

+which can be straightforwardly proved to be a solution of Eq.~\eqref{dif}.
+The diffusive density \eqref{airy1} can be also obtained by the Wick rotation in time of the Berry--Balazs's nondiffracting wavepacket solution \cite{berry} for non--relativistic quantum mechanics.

-Solution \eqref{airy1} presents diffusion with acceleration on $x$-$t$ plane.
-This can be explicitly seen in Fig.~\ref{fig1final}(a) and (b).
-In Fig.~\ref{fig1final}(a), the density \eqref{airy1} is displayed, in terms of dimensionless variables $k\, x$ and $k^2 D\, t$.
-It shows the oscillating properties of the Airy function.
-In the case of the heat equation, these oscillations represent different temperature gradients which can be set as initial conditions.
+Solution \eqref{airy1} presents local diffusion with acceleration in the $x-t$ plane.
+This can be explicitly seen in Fig.~\ref{fig1final}(c), where the density \eqref{airy1} is plotted in terms of dimensionless variables $k\, x$ and $k^2 D\, t$.
+This diffusion oscillates (because of the Airy function) representing different local temperature gradients which can be set as initial conditions.
+In Fig.~\ref{fig1final}(c), we explicitly show the evolution in time of the local maxima (solid red lines) and local minima (dashed red lines) values of density \eqref{airy1}.
+The maxima and minima have curved trayectories in $x-t$ plane, displaying the local acceleration features of this solution.

-The accelerating nature of the solution can be seen in Fig.~\ref{fig1final}(b), where it is shown the magnitude $|\phi|$ of density \eqref{airy1}, as it diffuses in time.
-Red lines represent the evolution in time of the amplitudes for local maxima of this solution, located at different positions $x_M(t)$.
-The curved trajectories in each maximum represent its accelerating behavior, with $d^2 x_M/dt^2\neq 0$.
-In particular, the main maximum lobe diffuses with $d^2 x_M/dt^2 < 0$.